endojs/Exo/README.md

-# Agoric Cryptoeconomy Client Wallet
+# Agoric Cryptoeconomy Wallet App

 **NOTE: Experimental and certainly not ready for production!**